Language Imbalance Driven Rewarding for Multilingual Self-improving: Related Work

 \section{Related Work}

 \paragraph{LLM Self-Improving} The goal of LLM self-improvement is to enhance its capability by leveraging the knowledge embedded within the model itself.
 Self-improvement can be broadly divided into two categories: \textit{self-synthetic} and \textit{self-critical}. \textit{Self-synthetic} involves generating synthetic training data using the model itself.
 For example, Self-Instruct~\citep{bai2022constitutional, wang2022self} is a technique for generating prompts and responses independently, which can be utilized to enhance a base language model.
-Instruction backtranslation~\citep{li2023self} similarly augments and curates training data by augmenting it through back-translation from web documents to generate instructions. \textit{Self-critical}~\citep{dubois2024alpacafarm, li2023alpacaeval,fernandes2023devil, bai2024benchmarking,saha2023branch} refers to using LLM-as-a-Judge to assess the quality of the data.
+Instruction backtranslation~\citep{li2023self} similarly augments and curates training data by augmenting it through back-translation from web documents to generate instructions. \textit{Self-critical}~\citep{dubois2024alpacafarm,saha2023branch,bai2024benchmarking} refers to using LLM-as-a-Judge to assess the quality of the data.
 Self-rewarding~\citep{yuan2024self} involves using the model itself, via LLM-as-a-Judge prompting, to provide its own reward mechanism.
-However, existing self-improvement methods focus solely on enhancing the overall capabilities of language models and do not explore self-improving across different languages within the model.
-This is precisely the insight of our work.
+However, existing self-improvement methods primarily focus on enhancing the overall capabilities of language models, without addressing the potential for self-improvement across different languages within the model.
+This is the key insight of our work.